smerchan/smerchan.github.io/_posts/2017-7-4-Introduction-to-Support-Vector-Machines-Soft-Margin-and-Kernel-Trick.md

 <img src="/images/svm/soft_margin_motivation.PNG" width="500" height ="400"/>
 </center>

 Here, the blue decision boundary perfectly separates all the training points.
-But is it really recommended to have this line as decision boundary?
+But is it really recommended to have this line as a decision boundary?
 Would it be able to generalize well on unseen data?
 If we think about it, it would not, as it is too close to the points for each class.
 And for all we know, the plus point close to decision boundary is an outlier or a point labeled incorrectly.
-Thus, in this case, we would prefer black line as our decision boundary which makes a minimum number of mistakes while keeping the margin as wide as possible.
+Thus, in this case, we would prefer the black line as our decision boundary which makes a minimum number of mistakes while keeping the margin as wide as possible.
 So, this would be our goal from now on.

 ### How it Works (Mathematically)
 Mathematically, our objective should be to minimize